MakerBogans/Fourbie/Fourbie v2/README.md

 That and if the pulleys on both motors are not perfectly concentric then there is going to be like a wave of loading and unloading tension as it goes through the range of movement.
 If the motors are not sync'ed then this effect is even worse.
 It can work, and has worked.
 But I gave up on it and went to microswitches as I was finding it a waste of time.
 Took less time to wire up some microswitches that I had spent troubleshooting it.

+### Concentric pulleys
+Make sure you have good pulleys.
+Having two pulleys with offset concentricity on the same belt WILL cause additional load on your motors and lead to performance issues.
+Any bent motor shafts will also cause you problems.
+Quality motor pulleys for XY are recommended.

 -- @TheMrFish